 LED lights do cost more than traditional lighting sources but these costs fall with each passing year.
 Even if you have to pay a bit more upfront, what you save in the long term more than makes up for the higher upfront cost.
 LED lights are one of the most important developments in reducing energy usage and costs in the past few decades.

 These uses and benefits are some of the many reasons that LEDs have become so popular in business applications.
 The Department of Energy estimated that if more businesses, companies, governmental organizations and individuals switched to LED lighting by 2027, it could save 348 terawatt-hours of electricity.
 That is the equivalent of the yearly output of 44 large electric power plants and results in savings of almost $30 billion for businesses, companies and individuals in the United States.

 Let SitelogIQ Help You Find Your Commercial LED Lighting Solution

 The team at SitelogIQ can help you find the right lighting solution for your facility and ensure a smooth installation process.
 As a national provider of LED lighting solutions for commercial and industrial enterprises, we have 33 offices across the United States and can provide turnkey solutions and consulting for projects of any size.
 Our team includes energy efficiency experts, engineers and project managers who can help you make well-informed decisions about how you can use LED lighting.
-We’ve helped facilities like hospitals, colleges, federal prisons, ice rinks and many businesses make smart energy choices.
+We’ve helped facilities like hospitals, K-12 schools, federal prisons, ice rinks and many businesses make smart energy choices.

 Whether you are interested in an LED solution for a new building, manufacturing facility or plant or you’d like to retrofit an existing facility, we can help.
 If you would like to talk to us about LED lighting solutions for your business, you can reach us at 888.819.0041 or fill out our online contact form.
 We’d love to help you hear from you and help you find the right solution for your company’s unique needs.